Rieko Ioane

-Rieko Edward Ioane (/uɑːneː/; born 18 March 1997) is a New Zealand professional rugby union footballer who plays as a wing or as a centre for New Zealand team Blues in Super Rugby and the New Zealand national team.
-In his youth career, he was selected to play in the 2014 and 2015 Sevens World Series for New Zealand and took part in Auckland Grammar School first XV, the top representative team in secondary school.
+Rieko Edward Ioane (/uɑːneː/; born 18 March 1997) is a New Zealand rugby union player who plays as a centre or wing for the Blues in Super Rugby and Auckland in the Bunnings NPC.
+He plays for New Zealand at international level.

-Ioane represents the Auckland provincial team and made his professional debut for the union in 2015 at the age of 17.
-He spent a season at the Mitre 10 Cup side, before earning a place in the Blues 2016 Super Rugby squad.
-He won a championship with Auckland in 2018 and was named Tom French Māori Player of the Year, NZRU Sevens Player of the Year, and World Rugby Breakthrough Player of the Year.

-Ioane made his senior international debut for New Zealand in November 2016 at the age of 19, becoming one of the youngest players to represent New Zealand's All Blacks.
-Ioane has been named in many of the New Zealand squads since his debut, missing few tests due to injury.
-Ioane was controversially only used once in the Rugby World Cup pool stages in 2019 against Canada but was named in the New Zealand squad against Wales in the bronze final.

 Early life

 Rieko Edward Ioane was born on 18 March 1997 in Auckland, the son of Sandra Wihongi and Eddie Ioane.
 He and his parents migrated to Japan during his early life after his father got a job playing professional rugby union in the country for Ricoh Black Rams.
 Growing up in New Zealand, he attended University of Auckland and Auckland Grammar School.
 While at secondary school, Ioane was chosen to play for Grammar first XV at the age of sixteen.
 He spent two years representing the side.

 He is the younger brother of Māori All Blacks, Blues, Auckland and New Zealand Sevens team-mate Akira Ioane.
 Their parents were also rugby players, with father Eddie Ioane a former Samoan international lock who represented the country at the 1991 Rugby World Cup and mother Sandra Wihongi a former lock for the Black Ferns internationally.

 At 17 years old, Ioane made his Sevens debut at the 2015 Wellington Sevens tournament and only a year later he was part of the New Zealand Sevens Team competing at the 2016 Summer Olympics.
 Ioane won the award for All Blacks Sevens Player of The Year later in the year, at the NZ Rugby Awards on 15 December 2016.